Q: Why choose HCC Nursing?

 Q: Which hospitals are used for clinical affiliation?

-Other sites include community locations and mental health facilities
+A: They change and we also do use other sites that include community locations and mental health facilities

 Q: Does the nursing program utilize standardized testing?